ronakrm/ronakrm.github.io/_drafts/measuring-stuff/measuring-stuff.md

 taking advantage
 of efficient properties
 that allow testing against closed form _null distributions._
+"On average, is there more Vitamin C in apples compared to other fruits?"
 Just because the observed difference in means is large, does not mean that the population difference may be large as well.